 If dirt persists, use that bristle brush with a vinegar solutions (one part white distilled vinegar, two parts water) and give it another go.

-The important part is to keep items out of your bag, and keep it in a cool, ventilated area for any remaining bits to dry out before stashing it away.
-Keep mildew out, keep the durability of the bag going for years.
+Next, keep items out of your bag, and keep it in a cool, ventilated area for any remaining bits to dry out before stashing it away.

 Q: How do you carry your golf bag?